-PREFATORY NOTE (2014)
+PREFATORY NOTE (2014) [Proposed]

 In 2014 the Uniform Law Commission approved a set of amendments to the Uniform Fraudulent Transfer Act.
 The amendment project was instituted to address a small number of narrowly-defined issues, and was not a comprehensive revision.
-The principal features of the amendments are as follows:
+The principal features of the amendments are listed below.
+Further explanation of provisions added or revised by the amendments may be found in the comments to those provisions.

 Choice of Law.
-The amendments add a new § 10, which sets forth a choice of law rule for fraudulent transfers and obligations.
+The amendments add a new § 10, which sets forth a choice of law rule for voidable transfers and obligations of the nature governed by the Act.